ShiningVenus/CozyCritters/CODE_OF_CONDUCT.md

-We as members, contributors, and leaders of the Cozy Critter project pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We as members, contributors, and leaders of the Cozy Critter project pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, neurodivergence, communication style, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community that embraces neurodiversity and a range of communication styles.

 ## Our Standards